DalitsoSakala/form-lib-js/README.md

 # form-lib

-A library to create html forms from schema like objects in javascript following the pattern of an orm
+> A library to create html forms from schema like objects in javascript (inpired by you know which framework).

 ## Example